 While you focus on your neck, don’t neglect your shoulders.
 Exercising your shoulders will also strengthen the muscles that support your neck.

-Repeat this movement five times.
-Then reverse the motion, rolling your shoulders up, forward, and down five times.
+- Then reverse the motion, rolling your shoulders up, forward, and down 5 times.

 At first, you may only be able to do one or two repetitions of each exercise.
 As you get used to the movements, you should be able to increase the number of reps.

 You might feel a little discomfort when you first try a new exercise, but you should never feel pain.
 If any movement hurts, stop and check with your doctor or physical therapist.